-Cash and cash equivalents comprise cash in hand and current and deposit balances with banks and similar institutions.
-This definition is also used for the Cash Flow Statement.
+Cash and cash equivalents comprise current and deposit balances with banks and similar institutions.
+This definition is also used for the Statement of Cash Flows.

 The Company considers the credit ratings of banks in which it holds funds in order to reduce exposure to credit risk.
 The Company will only keep its holdings of cash and cash equivalents with institutions which have a minimum credit rating of 'AA'.